 The City's basic financial statements include both government-wide (reporting the City as a whole) and fund financial statements (reporting the City's major funds).
 Both the government-wide and fund financial statements categorize primary activities as either governmental or business type.
 The City's police and fire protection, parks, library and recreation, public works, and general administrative services are classified as governmental activities.
+The City does not operate any business-type activities.

-In the government-wide Statement of Net Position, governmental activities are reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
+In the government-wide statement of net position governmental activities are reported on a full accrual economic resource basis which recognizes all long-term assets and receivables as well as long-term debt and obligations.

-The government-wide Statement of Activities reports both the gross and net cost of each of the City's functions (police, fire, parks, library and recreation, public works, and general administrative services).
+The government-wide statement of activities reports both the gross and net cost of each of the City's functions (police, fire, parks, library and recreation, public works, and general administrative services).
 The functions are also supported by general government revenues (property, sales and use taxes, certain intergovernmental revenues, etc.).
-The Statement of Activities reduces gross expenses (including depreciation) by related program revenues, operating and capital grants.
+The statement of activities reduces gross expenses (including depreciation) by related program revenues, operating and capital grants.
 Program revenues must be directly associated with the function (police and fire protection, parks and recreation, public works, and general administrative services).
 Operating grants include operating-specific and discretionary grants while the capital grants column reports capital-specific grants.